AstraZeneca/bone_challenge/approaches/subvisible/README.md

 classifier = ImageClassifier()
 classifier.train_cls(trn_folder, val_folder, logdir, checkpoint_filepath)

-### Parameters

-- **trn_folder**: Path to the training folder.
+"""trn_folder: Path to the training folder.
 This folder should contain two subfolders:
-  - `folder 1`: For positive images
+  - `1`: For positive images
-  - `folder 0`: For negative images
+  - `0`: For negative images
-- **val_folder**: Path to the validation folder.
+val_folder: Path to the validation folder.
 This folder should also contain two subfolders:
-  - `folder 1`: For positive images
+  - `1`: For positive images
-  - `folder 0`: For negative images
+  - `0`: For negative images
-- **logdir**: Path to a directory for saving logs.
+logdir: Path to a directory for saving logs.
-- **checkpoint_filepath**: Path to a directory for saving the trained model.
+checkpoint_filepath: Path to a directory for saving the trained model."""

-### Example

-# trn_folder : path to the training folder which should include two folders one for positive images (folder 1) and one for negative images (folder 0)
-# val_folder : path to the training folder which should include two folders one for positive images (folder 1) and one for negative images (folder 0)
-# logdir : path to a directory for saving logs
-# checkpoint_filepath : path to a directory for saving the trained model